molnarmark/sublime-live-server/README.md

 #### Package Control

-Live Server is currently awaiting to be added to **Package Control**.

-[comment]: <> (This package is available in Package Control under the name **Live Server**.)
+This package is available in Package Control under the name **LiveServer**.

 #### As a Repository

-If this package isn't on Package Control at the time you are trying to install it,

 - Bring up the Command Palette
 - Select **`Package Control: Add Repository`**